Pointed hat

-Pointed hats have been a distinctive item of headgear of a wide range of cultures throughout history.
+Pointed hats have been a form of headgear of a wide range of cultures throughout history.
 Although often suggesting an ancient Indo-European tradition, they were also traditionally worn by women of Lapland, the Japanese, the Mi'kmaq people of Atlantic Canada, and the Huastecs of Veracruz and Aztec (e.g., as illustrated in the Codex Mendoza).
 The Kabiri of New Guinea have the diba, a pointed hat glued together.

 History

 The conical hat is known to have existed as early as the Bronze Age in the Middle East, Eurasia, and Central Europe.
 Conical hats were recorded in ancient Egypt, especially when depicting Osiris and pharaohs, who emulated Osiris' iconography.
 Conical hats were also recorded by many Indo-European civilizations.
 Golden hats have been recorded in burial sites in Central Europe.
 The Scythians of the Eurasian steppes were noted for having pointed hats, often mentioned by other civilizations, such as in the DNa inscription on the tomb of Darius the Great.
 In Ancient Greece, the pilos was a common hat worn by travelers and infantrymen by the 5th century BCE.
 Popular among Burgundian noblewomen in the 15th century was a type of conical headgear now called a hennin.
-Conical hats were also popular in late medieval Vijayanagar, India.

-Bronze Age

-The conical golden hats of Bronze Age Central Europe were probably a ceremonial accessory worn by the priesthood.
-The "Golden Man" of Issyk kurgan was Scythian in the 4th century who was buried wearing golden armor including a conical scythian hat.